dinethlive/fishing-game-patterns-recognizer/README.md

-# 1xbet Fishing Game Pattern Recognizer
+# 1xbet Fishing Game Patterns Recognizer

 This is the **1xbet Fishing Game Pattern Recognizer** tool, developed using Python and the Tkinter library.
 This tool provides an easy-to-use graphical interface for analyzing patterns in CSV data, allowing users to detect frequently occurring patterns in the selected columns.
 <br> <br>